Archisman-Mridha/kubeaid-demo/guides/aws/README.md

 ## Upgrading the cluster

-> Currently, there are no community maintained AMIs for Kubernetes versions higher than v1.28.3.
-So, we'll try to downgrade the cluster.

-Let's say, you want to downgrade the Kubernetes version of the main cluster from v1.28.3 to v1.28.2.
+You'll notice currently we're running Kubernetes v1.28.0.
+We'll be upgrading the Kubernetes version to v1.31.0.

-- Change the Kubernetes version to v1.28.11 in `k8s/test.cluster.com/argocd-apps/values-capi-cluster.yaml` in your `kubeaid-config` fork.
+- Change the Kubernetes version to `v1.31.0` and AMI id to `ami-07363ceb2bd8ec795` in`k8s/test.cluster.com/argocd-apps/values-capi-cluster.yaml`in your`kubeaid-config` fork.
 Commit and push that change.

 - Sync the CAPI Cluster ArgoCD app in ArgoCD dashboard.

 - Observe the logs of the `capa-controller-manager` pod in the `capi-cluster-kubeaid-demo` namespace.
 You'll see the existing EC2 instances getting terminated and new EC2 instances coming up.

-You can verify the downgrade by executing :
+You can verify the upgrade by executing :

 ```sh
 KUBECONFIG=./main-cluster/kubeconfig.yaml kubectl version